ranjangrg/comic-panel-navigator/README.md

 ## About
 Comic Panel Navigator provides an interface for navigating through sections within an image.
 Taking a comic book as a reference, the app allows user to navigate through each panel (using either buttons on-screen or keyboard-input).
-> For devs using this app: A properly written data file is used to specify where the image files are located and where each panels are located within the image.
+> Passing comic-data within app: A properly written data file is used to specify where the image files are located and where each panels are located within the image.
 See [here](#comic-data-file) for more details.

 ## Usage